nan-ci/js-methods/README.md

 # js-methods
-A cherry picked list of the most usefull methods and functions available for you, in JS Edit Add topics
+A cherry picked list of the most usefull methods and functions available for you, in JS

 ## String
 ### String - Transform